 Do not use common to share data.
 Use module variables instead.

 Do not use equivalence.
 If the intent is to save storage space, use allocatable data instead.

-Use compiler options where available to detect violation of the rules for common and equivalence.Do not use entry.
+Do not use entry.
 Use a module containing any private data items, with a module procedure for each entry point and the shared code in a private module procedure.

-Use compiler options where available to detect violation of the rules for common, equivalence, and entry.
+Use compiler options where available to detect the obsolescent features common, equivalence, and entry.

 6.38 Deep vs. shallow copying [YAN]